emacs-php/php-mode/README.md

 This is a major mode development project to support PHP coding in GNU Emacs.

 Please submit any bug reports or feature requests by creating issues on [the GitHub page for PHP Mode][php-mode].
-Alternatively you may also request features via [the FeatHub page][feathub] for the entire [PHP suite for GNU Emacs][php-suite].

 Installation
 ------------